 - CDCL hardness related to width and/or space?
 Preliminary work in [JMNŽ12] no clear-cut answers - Or is CDCL as good as general resolution?
 Are [PD11] and [AFT11] results "true in practice"?
-Doubt it - CDCL explores only small part of resolution search space - Can time-space trade-offs in this talk occur in principle?
-Yes - Do such time-space trade-offs occur in practice?
-Great question on our to-do list
+Doubt it - CDCL explores only small part of resolution search space - Can time-space trade-offs occur in principle?
+Yes [EJL+16] - Do such time-space trade-offs occur in practice?
+Great question working on it; looks like yes [ENSS16]

-Not all mathematically well-defined questions. . .
+Can we explain when CDCL does well and which formulas are hard?
+Not mathematically well-defined question. . .

-Still possible to do experiments and draw interesting conclusions?
+Still possible to run experiments and draw interesting conclusions?